What is the free Pre-School Year in Early Childhood Care and Education?

 Will parents have to pay additional charges in respect of the Pre-School Year?

 Services participating in the programme must provide the pre-school year free to parents.
-However, a service may charge parents for additional services as long as (a) the services are provided on an optional basis and (b) appropriate programme-based activities are provided to any children not participating in an optional activity.
-Optional additional services can take the form of various activities or services such as outings, specific teaching resources such as dance or music, and food, but should not include activities which would generally be regarded as a normal part of a pre-school service, e.g. general arts and crafts activities.
-Services may also charge for any additional hours outside of the free pre-school provision.
+However, a service may charge parents for additional services as approved by Offaly County Childcare Committee as long as (a) the services are provided on an optional basis and (b) appropriate programme-based activities are provided to any children not participating in an optional activity.
+Optional additional services can take the form of various activities or services such as 1 outing per year, specific teaching resources such as dance or music, and food, but should not include activities which would generally be regarded as a normal part of a pre-school service, e.g. insurance, graduation diploma/gowns, report cards, worksheets, school concerts, general arts and crafts activities.
+With the exception of ‘sessional only’ services, no additional time may be included as an optional extra.

-Additional services or additional hours must be offered to parents on a purely optional basis and take-up of these options must not a condition (real or implied) of enrolment in the pre-school service
+Additional services must be offered to parents on a purely optional basis and take-up of these options must not a condition (real or implied) of enrolment in the pre-school service

 Can a child availing of the ECCE programme move to another pre-school during the pre-school year?